DonnchaC/oniongateway/README.md

 Installation and Usage
 ----------------------

 OnionGateway requires a working Go build environment.
 Once you have that configured you can build the `entry_proxy` and it's dependencies with the `go get` command.
-The binary will be built inside you `$GOPATH/bin` directory.
-You may need to add this directory your shell `$PATH` environment variable.
+The binary will be built inside your `$GOPATH/bin` directory.
+You may need to add this directory to your shell `$PATH` environment variable.

 ```bash
 go get github.com/DonnchaC/oniongateway